 Introduction to 3D Secure

 3D Secure adds an additional security layer for online purchases by requiring cardholders who are enrolled in either the Verified by Visa or the Mastercard SecureCode program to authenticate themselves, typically by providing a password.
-With 3D Secure, merchants can mitigate fraud while at the same time cardholders enjoy additional security when using their cards online.
+With 3D Secure, merchants can mitigate fraud while cardholders can enjoy additional security using their cards online.
 Paysafe is compliant to 3DS version 1.0.2.

 Steps in 3D Secure Cardholder Authentication

 Once you have set up a Paysafe merchant account, you can connect to the Paysafe Payments Platform with our simple-to-use API.
 See our Scenarios section for a quick overview of integration options when using the API.
 Here is a summary of the process:

 3D Secure Process Flow

 - The merchant submits an Enrollment Lookup request on the cardholder PAN (card number) to the enrollmentchecks endpoint.

 Paysafe submits an enrollment lookup to the appropriate Visa or Mastercard directory server to identify whether the card is registered for 3D Secure.